leventbass/linear_regression/README.md

 ## Linear Regression from Scratch using NumPy

-This repository contains implementation for linear regression only using `numpy` with python.
+This repository contains implementation for linear regression using python, only with `numpy` package.

 Both jupyter notebook and markdown files can be found in the directory.